 He was commissioned lieutenant on 10 June 1767, promoted commander on 3 June 1776, and after commanding the armed ship Friendship at the unsuccessful attack on Charleston on 28 June 1776 was sent home with despatches.
 During the autumn of 1777 he commanded the Weasel 16 in home waters and off Africa, contributing with the Camel 24, Commander William Clement Finch, and Druid 16, Commander Peter Carteret, to the salvation of a convoy which was attacked by the rebel frigate Raleigh on 4 September.
 During the action Commander Carteret lost his life.

 In December 1780 he commissioned the new Iphigenia 32 for service in the North Sea, taking the privateer American Union 6 off Flamborough Head on 2 July, and escorting the Baltic convoy to safety prior to the Battle of the Doggersbank on 5 August 1781.
-He served the last part of the war in command of the Spanish prize Leocadia 36 which he had commissioned in November 1781, serving at Newfoundland and taking the rebel privateers Viper on 20 May 1782, Lexington on 29 June, and Junius Brutus on 18 August.
+He served the last part of the war in command of the Spanish prize Leocadia 36 to which he had had been appointed in November 1781, although she was not available for service until the early spring of 1782, during which time he appears to have continued with the Iphigenia in home waters.
+Going out to Newfoundland, he took the rebel privateers Viper on 20 May 1782, Lexington on 29 June, and Junius Brutus on 18 August.
 The Leocadia was paid off in April 1783.

 Almost immediately Captain Hope recommissioned the Sampson 64 , which later served as flagship to Vice-Admiral Mark Milbanke at Plymouth from 1785 until paid off in June 1786.
 During the Dutch Armament in 1787 he commanded the Victory 100 at Portsmouth from 1 October until paid off on 5 December 1787, and during the Spanish Armament of 1790 he briefly commanded the Egmont 74.